-We recognise that usually criminal convictions have far reaching consequences for careers, future travel and other types of personal applications not to mention a client’s personal and business reputation.
+We recognise that usually criminal convictions have far-reaching consequences for careers, future travel, immigration status and other types of personal applications, as well as a client’s personal and business reputation.

 Such an application will succeed only when the court can be persuaded that the consequences of a criminal conviction outweigh the seriousness of the offence.

-The Barristers at Guardian Chambers have vast experience in assessing the chances of success and making applications for clients that they be discharged without conviction.
-Success in these applications is dependent on the nature of the charge, well-structured persuasive oral submissions and thorough written submissions being presented to the presiding Judge which outline the severe consequences to the client of a criminal conviction.
+Barristers at Guardian Chambers have experience in assessing the chances of success and making applications for clients that they be discharged without conviction.
+Success in these applications is dependent on the nature of the charge, well-structured and persuasive oral submissions together with thorough written submissions being presented to the sentencing Judge which outline the severe consequences to the client of a criminal conviction.

-Members of Guardian Chambers have literally made 100’s of discharge applications and have had outstanding success in avoiding criminal convictions for their clients which has meant they can honestly place a tick in the ‘no’ box next to the question “Have you ever had a criminal conviction?” whether it be contained in a travel document, a job application or any one of many applications that they make in the course of their lives.
+Guardian Chambers have prepared numerous discharge applications and have had outstanding success in avoiding criminal convictions for their clients.
+This has meant the client can honestly place a tick in the ‘no’ box next to the question: “Do you have a criminal conviction?” whether it be contained in a visa application, a job application or any one of other applications they make in the course of their lives.